MichaelCom/MichaelCombrink/README.md

 ![image](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=MichaelCom&layout=compact)](https://github.com/MichaelCom/github-readme-stats)

-# About
-I am currently studying BITHons at the University of Pretoria.
-I completed my BIT IS degree in the year 2023.
-I am passionate about all things computers and love problem solving and using code to automate daily tasks. \

 <!--
 **MichaelDuPlessis/MichaelDuPlessis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.